Caroga/Domoticz-Brel-Plugin/README.md

 - Tested on Linux [Synology NAS] only

 ## Software requirements:
-1. Python version 3.5.3 or higher, 3.7.x recommended.
+1. Python version 3.5.3 or higher, 3.7.x recommended
-2. Domoticz compiled with support for Python-Plugins.
+2. Domoticz compiled with support for Python-Plugins
-3. Upgraded pip.
+3. Upgraded pip
-4. You need the pycrypto Python-module.
+4. You need the pycrypto Python-module

 ## Installation:
 ### 1. Clone Brel plugin into domoticz plugins-directory: